Alawite fortress and Sunni wasteland in Syria's Homs

 "If we wanted to end the Homs problem, we'd have to grind the whole place to the ground.
 Hundreds of soldiers would die," said an army officer.

-He said he was part of the siege of Homs's Baba Amr neighbourhood, when an onslaught by tanks and troops drove rebels out of their main stronghold.
+He said he was part of the siege of Homs's Baba Amr neighborhood, when an onslaught by tanks and troops drove rebels out of their main stronghold.

 "We're worried houses will be mined, like they were in Baba Amr.
 That struggle cost us many more men than was reported.
 So now instead, we just shell the rebel areas from here."